minetest/minetest/doc/lua_api.md

 Consider using the tool [update_translations](https://github.com/minetest-tools/update_translations) to generate and update translation files automatically from the Lua source.

+Use the tool `checktr.py` in the `util` directory of Minetest to test translations for syntax errors.

 Translating a string
 --------------------